tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Short Rest:** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.

 **Important NPCs**
-- **Gundren Rockseeker:** Hired the party to escort supplies to Barthon's Provisions.
+- **Gundren Rockseeker:** Captive.
+Hired the party to escort supplies to Barthon's Provisions.
+Location unknown.
-- **Sildar Hallwinter:** Member of the Lord's Alliance and Gundren's protector.
+- **Sildar Hallwinter:** Captive.
+Member of the Lord's Alliance and Gundren's protector.
 - **Krag:** Dead.
 Minor goblin interrogated for information about ambush and captives.
 - **Klarg:** Bugbear leader of local goblins in nearby Cragmaw cavern.
 - **King Grol:** Leader of the Cragmaw Tribe.
 Location unknown.